isamu-isozaki/teamai_test/finance/travel-expense-guidelines/index.html.md

 ## Reimbursable Expenses

-The procedure by which reimbursable expenses are processed varies and is dependent on contributor legal status (e.g. independent contractor, employee) and subsidiary assignment (Inc, LTD, BV, GmbH).
+The procedure by which reimbursable expenses are processed varies and is dependent on contributor legal status (e.g. independent contractor, employee/index.html.md) and subsidiary assignment (Inc, LTD, BV, GmbH/index.html.md).
 Check with PeopleOps if you are unsure about either of these.

-For information regarding the company expense policy, check out the section of our team handbook on [Spending Company Money](/handbook/spending-company-money).
+For information regarding the company expense policy, check out the section of our team handbook on [Spending Company Money](https://github.com/isamu-isozaki/teamai_test/tree/master/spending-company-money/index.html.md).
 The accounting team will review the expenses for compliance with the company travel policy.
 Exceptions will be escalated to the manager for review and approval.
 The CEO will review selected escalations at least annually.

 ### Independent Contractors
-Contributors who are legally classified as independent contractors should include reimbursable expenses on the invoices they submit to the company through our Accounts Payable mailbox (ap@gitlab.com).
+Contributors who are legally classified as independent contractors should include reimbursable expenses on the invoices they submit to the company through our Accounts Payable mailbox (ap@gitlab.com/index.html.md).
 These team members should also consider the terms and conditions of their respective contractor agreements, when submitting invoices to the company.

 ### Employees
 Contributors who are on GitLab’s payroll are legally classified as employees.
 These team members will submit expenses in the Expensify application.
 Expense reports are to be submitted once a month, at least.
 If you were not assigned a user license as part of the onboarding process, you can request one by contacting PeopleOps.
-Additional information on getting started with Expensify and creating/submitting expense reports can be found [here.](https://docs.expensify.com/using-expensify-day-to-day/using-expensify-as-an-expense-submitter/report-actions-create-submit-and-close)
+Additional information on getting started with Expensify and creating/submitting expense reports can be found [here.](https://docs.expensify.com/using-expensify-day-to-day/using-expensify-as-an-expense-submitter/report-actions-create-submit-and-close/index.html.md)

 ## Non-Reimbursable Expenses

-In order to purchase goods and services on behalf of the company, you should first [consult the Signature Authorization Matrix](/handbook/finance/authorization-matrix/) to determine the approval requirements.
+In order to purchase goods and services on behalf of the company, you should first [consult the Signature Authorization Matrix](https://github.com/isamu-isozaki/teamai_test/tree/master/finance/authorization-matrix/index.html.md/index.html.md) to determine the approval requirements.
 Note that this **does not** include travel expenses and other incidentals.
-These expenses should be self-funded then submitted for reimbursement within Expensify, or in the case of independent contractors, included in invoices to the company (per the guidelines above).
+These expenses should be self-funded then submitted for reimbursement within Expensify, or in the case of independent contractors, included in invoices to the company (per the guidelines above/index.html.md).

-If approval is not required, then proceed and send the invoice to Accounts Payable (ap@gitlab.com).
-If approval is required, create a confidential issue in the [Finance Issue Tracker](https://gitlab.com/gitlab-com/finance) and tag the required functional and financial approvers.
+If approval is not required, then proceed and send the invoice to Accounts Payable (ap@gitlab.com/index.html.md).
+If approval is required, create a confidential issue in the [Finance Issue Tracker](https://gitlab.com/gitlab-com/finance/index.html.md) and tag the required functional and financial approvers.
 Most importantly, the team member making the purchase request is ultimately responsible for final review and approval of the invoices.
 Final review and approval are critical process controls that help ensure we don't make erroneous payments to vendors.
 All original invoices and payment receipts must be sent to Accounts Payable.

 Examples of things we have not reimbursed:
 1. Costume for end of summit party.